 Second, the hourly rate may reflect reliability.
 If you take time off of work or alter your work schedule to meet a plumber who shows up late or not at all, it costs you.
 Even if you aren’t docked pay for the lost time, you won’t be improving your prospects for raises and promotions by sitting around your home waiting.
 Plumbers who have scheduling and communication practices that don’t leave you hanging are probably going to be worth the higher hourly rate.

-need to find a pro for your Plumbing Project?Find Pros
+Ready to start your Plumbing Project?Find Pros

 Here are answers to some of the more common questions about plumbers: